Anti-harassment and Bullying Policy

 If it is considered that harassment or bullying has occurred, prompt action will be taken to address it.

 Where the harasser or bully is an employee the matter will be dealt with as a case of possible misconduct or gross misconduct under our Disciplinary Procedure.

 Where the harasser or bully is a third party, an appropriate action might include putting up signs setting out acceptable and unacceptable behaviour; speaking or writing to the person and/or their superior about their behaviour; or, in very serious cases, banning them from the premises or terminating a contract with them.

 Whether or not your complaint is upheld, we will consider how best to manage the ongoing working relationship between you and the alleged harasser or bully.
 It may be appropriate to arrange some form of mediation and/or counselling, or to change the duties, working location or reporting lines of one or both parties.

-Any Driver who deliberately provides false information or otherwise acts in bad faith as part of an investigation may be subject to action under our Disciplinary Procedure.
+Any Driver who deliberately provides false information or otherwise acts in bad faith as part of an investigation may be subject to action under our complaint procedure.

 1.11 Protection and support for those involved

 Drivers who make complaints or who participate in good faith in any investigation conducted under this policy must not suffer any form of retaliation or victimisation as a result.